 In many ways we want to see those things, so we can provide you with tools to make easier for you in the future.

-I’ve never played Guitar/Piano or sung before, can I start at HOV?
+I’ve never played an instrument or sung before, can I start at HOV?

 Of course!
 We all have to start somewhere.
 And lessons are for any age or stage of development!